google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 .. image:: figures/death_rate_column.png

-Video of adding columns for state population and death rate.
+.. mchoice:: highest_death_rate

-Question: Which state has the highest death rate?
+   Which state has the highest death rate?

+   - Arkansas.

+     - Incorrect: The state with the highest death rate is not Arkansas.

+   - New York.

+     - Incorrect: The state with the highest death rate is not New York.

+   - West Virginia

+     + Correct: The state with the highest death rate is West Virginia.

+   - Texas

+     - Incorrect: The state with the highest death rate is not Texas.

 Question: What is the average death rate?